Pros and Cons of Using DOE on a Job Posting:

 Cons

 • A clear indication of your salary range would be more useful to applicants.
-A 2016 Society for Human Resource Management study showed that almost 75% of job seekers want to know your company's salary range.
+A 2023 Society for Human Resource Management study* showed that 82% of U.S. workers are more likely to consider applying to a job post if the salary range was provided.

 • Some job seekers may avoid applying because they assume it is not worthwhile.